 Since the foot and leg injury are the most common kind of chainsaw injury, you should really comply with the PPE for foot and leg protection.
-For your leg, be sure to wear trousers or pants that have a sewn-in ballistic nylon pads and can be worn up to the belt line, since this provides more protection than pants that has a lower cut.
+For your leg, be sure to wear trousers or pants that have a sewn-in ballistic nylon pad and can be worn up to the belt line, since this provides more protection than pants that have a lower cut.
 On the other hand, the best way to protect your foot is to wear boots that are made of ballistic nylon.

 When working with chainsaws, be certain that someone is around to help you and this person should also wear protective gear.
 If you choose to work alone with a chainsaw, be sure that someone knows where you are going and how long you plan to work.

 In conclusion, protecting yourself while operating a chainsaw might seem like a tedious task.
 However, your safety should always be the first priority.
-Do not skimp on securing yourself from chainsaw, this might cost you a leg or an arm or your life.
+Do not skimp on securing yourself from a chainsaw, this might cost you a leg or an arm or your life.

 Chainsaw Expert for Electricchainsawexpert.com